UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

      - (we have reached out to staff colleagues for an answer ...)
      - 1 GPU hour = 16 CPU hour - price also depend on the category of your project.

 25. If I start a job that requires more CPU hours than i have in my quota.
-Does the job run and then I get a bill for the amount i exceded or doesn't the job run?
+Does the job run and then I get a bill for the amount i exceeded or doesn't the job run?
      - the job won't even start (it will refuse to be submitted) - this can be important when requesting too much time for a job that is much shorter since slurm cannot know how long the job will actually take. it can also affect colleagues in the same project. so asking for excessive amount of time and cores can prevent my colleagues from submitting jobs until Slurm realizes that my job did not take 1 week but only 5 seconds.
         - Thank you!